Terms of purchasing

 (2) Over or under deliveries are not permitted without our consent.
 Partial deliveries shall not be deemed as fulfilment, not even as partial fulfilment, and can be rejected by us.
 Over-deliveries must be collected at the contractor’s own expense on request by us; failure to comply with this requirement within an appropriate period set by us shall entitle us to return over-deliveries at the expense of the contractor.

 (3) Invoices must be sent to us in duplicate.
 They must not be enclosed with the delivery.
 Partial invoices based on partial deliveries or performances are only admissible if this has been agreed in writing at the time of conclusion of the contract.
 They must be marked as such and must show the statutory value added tax.

 (4) We reserve the right to recognise quantities and weights on the basis of normal checks and subsequent weighing.
 If deliveries are made in tankers, these must be sealed.

-(5) Periods for payment shall begin upon unconditional acceptance by us of the delivery or performance and on the date of the invoice.
+(5) Periods for payment shall begin upon unconditional acceptance by us of the delivery or performance and receipt of invoice.
 Dispatch of the means of payment by us is sufficient for adherence to the periods for payment.
 They shall end upon dispatch of the means of payment by us.
 In the event of premature delivery, we reserve the right to pay the invoices at the time that would apply contractually given delivery on the agreed date.